 Victims and witnesses of sexual assault, domestic violence, dating violence, and stalking are highly encouraged to report the incident to someone.
-A report may be filed with the Dean of Students, Title IX Coordinator, University police, or local law enforcement.
+A report may be filed with the Dean of Students, Title IX Coordinator, EWU Police, or local law enforcement.

 Upon the University's receipt of a complaint of one of these types of incidents, the University will work with the victim to determine whether any interim measures should be taken while an investigation is pending.
-Interim measures may include things such as reassigned housing, classes, work schedules, or providing a campus escort.
+Interim measures may include things such as reassigned housing, classes, transportation, work schedules, or providing a campus escort.
 If applicable, the University will provide information to the victim about how to obtain protective, no contact, restraining, or similar orders.

-In addition to the reporting an incident to the Title IX Coordinator, Dean of Students, or a victims support service, as detailed in the policy section above, the University police strongly advocate that the incident is reported to the police in an accurate and timely manner: 509.535.9233, this number will reach EWU Police and the City of Cheney Police any time, day or night.
+In addition to the reporting an incident to the Title IX Coordinator, Dean of Students, or a victims support service, as detailed in the policy section above, the EWU Police strongly advocate that the incident is reported to the police in an accurate and timely manner by calling 509.359.7676.
+This number will reach EWU Police any time, day or night.
 If the incident happened outside of Cheney, and is being reported immediately, callers should dial 911.
 If time has passed, it is best to call the police where the incident occurred.
 In Spokane the non-emergency number to report an incident is Crime Check at 509.456.2233.

-- Contacting a University police officer will not obligate the victim to prosecute, nor will it subject him/her to judgmental treatment.
-The police will help the victim obtain medical help and refer to advocates and other available resources. - Any of the Victim Services options above will help contact the appropriate authorities and report the incident, if requested by victim.
+Contacting an EWU Police officer will not obligate the victim to prosecute, nor will it subject him or her to judgmental treatment.
+The police will help the victim obtain medical help and refer to advocates and other available resources.
+Any of the Victim Services options above will help contact the appropriate authorities and report the incident, if requested by the victim.
 The Dean of Students Office (509.359.7924) will help the victim report to the police or others and can also explain victim rights.